-To compete with the best you need to learn how to upload DSLR photos to Instagram.
-While smart phone cameras are getting better and better each year.
-While, they are good, there is really no substitute for a camera with a large sensor to capture all that detail.
+To compete with the best you need to learn how to upload photos from your DSLR camera to Instagram.
+Smartphone cameras are getting better and better each year.
+While they are good, there is really no substitute for a camera with a large sensor to capture all that detail.

 Instagram is becoming more and more of an artist’s platform than a “daily life” sharing platform.
-The quality of photos posted to Instagram are improving all the time.
+The quality of photos posted to Instagram is improving all the time.
 As attention spans dwindle, you will be quickly left behind if you aren’t up with the game.
-This of course excludes celebrities who can pretty much do whatever they like and get rewarded for it, sorry Bieber.
+This, of course, excludes celebrities who can pretty much do whatever they like and get rewarded for it, sorry Bieber.

 To teach you my workflow of how to upload DSLR photos to Instagram.
 You can check out my Instagram here, or click the image above.
 Feel free to shout out your Instagram account in the comments below and I will ensure to check you out!